thousandbrainsproject/tbp.monty/rfcs/0000_guidance_on_using_llms.md

 # Guidance on the Use of AI/LLMs

+## High-Level Guidance
+The below sections provide descriptions of concerning attributes associated with LLM-generated contributions, and why these can be problematic.
+While we do not institute any strict guidance, please note: if we feel that the use of AI/LLMs has resulted in a contribution which matches these concerning patterns, the TBP team may not review your contribution.
+We do not want to discourage contributions, but this balancing act on our part is an unfortunate side-effect of the small size of our team vs. the speed at which LLM content can be generated.

 ## Writing RFCs

-We ask that all RFCs are written by you, and that you refrain from using Large Language Models (LLMs) like ChatGPT in the writing process.
+We suggest that all RFCs are written by you, and that you try to avoid using Large Language Models (LLMs) like ChatGPT in the writing process.
 Some of our motivations for this are:
 - We want to get a clear understanding of your solution, and we have found that LLMs give poor, if approximately correct, RFC proposals.
 This is particularly the case because the work of the TBP falls very much in the "out of training distribution" domain.
 - When we review RFCs written by LLMs, it often ends up taking more time both for us, and for you, so it is much better if you write them yourself.

-Note that it is acceptable to discuss ideas with an LLM when formulating your own thoughts.
+Note that it is perfectly acceptable to discuss ideas with an LLM when formulating your own thoughts.
 For example, there may be a concept in neuroscience or computer vision that you would like to understand better, and LLM conversations can be a useful starting point.
-However, the RFC should be written in your own words.
-Furthermore, we recommend that you always be wary of hallucinations in LLM outputs; due to their frequent occurrence, LLMs are better used as an initial - but not final - provider of information on a topic.
+However, we recommend that you always be wary of hallucinations in LLM outputs; due to their frequent occurrence, LLMs are better used as an initial - but not final - provider of information on a topic.

 ## Contributing Code to `tbp.monty`

 In principle, you may use LLMs, such as code-assistants, when writing code that you contribute to the Thousand Brains Project.
-However, we ask that you do so in a limited manner, being mindful of the below issues:
+However, we suggest that you do so in a limited manner, being mindful of the below issues:

 ### Quality Concerns
 - As with RFCs, we have found that our code-base is out-of-distribution, and the quality of code written by LLMs, while superficially correct, often is not.